Beyond real blow-up: Masuda detours and complex holonomy: Comments

-Assume separately Poincaré nonresonant, real unstable and real stable spectrum at hyperbolic saddle equilibria $\mathbf{e}_-$ and $\mathbf{e}_+$\,, respectively.
+See also \eqref{het} for this notation.
+Assume separately Poincaré nonresonant, real unstable and real stable spectra at the hyperbolic saddle equilibria $\mathbf{e}_-$ and $\mathbf{e}_+$\,, respectively.
 Then the maximal complex time extension of the real-time heteroclinic orbit $\mathbf{x}(t)$ experiences finite-time blow-up, in the imaginary time direction.

-These results are based on Poincaré diagonalization \cite{ArnoldODE,Ilya} in the complex analytic, finite-dimensional, unstable and stable manifolds of the heteroclinic source $\mathbf{e}_-$ and target $\mathbf{e}_+$\,, respectively.
-In imaginary time, this leads to global incompatibility of their coefficients of quasiperiodicity.
-Such an indirect approach, unfortunately, does not elucidate the precise geometry of singularities in complex time.
+This result is based on Poincaré linearization, as in section \ref{PoiLin}, applied inside the complex analytic, finite-dimensional, unstable and stable manifolds of the heteroclinic source $\mathbf{e}_-$ and target $\mathbf{e}_+$\,, separately and respectively.
+Suppose, indirectly, that an entire heteroclinic orbit \eqref{het} does exist.
+Global incompatibility of the coefficients of quasiperiodicity near $\mathbf{e}_\pm$\,, in imaginary time, then leads to a contradiction.
+Such an indirect proof, unfortunately, does not reveal the geometry of singularities in complex time.
+It does not even prove that singularities are isolated in time.
+Nor does it address issues like higher-mode Galerkin approximations of spatio-temporal singularities in PDEs.
 See \cite{FiedlerClaudia} for details and further discussion.
-See \cite{JaquetteStuke, JaquetteMasuda, Jaquetteqp} for related computer assisted proofs of blow-up in quadratic PDEs.
+See \cite{JaquetteStuke, JaquetteMasuda, Jaquetteqp}, however, for computer assisted proofs of blow-up in certain quadratic PDEs.